 From a Pastafarian perspective, the presence of spaghettified strands in the neighbourhood of a black hole presents an interesting theological topic.
 It is natural to understand them as the noodyly appendages of the FSM Itself.
 This raises a number of further points.

 Firstly, why should a noodly appendage manifest at the base physical level near a black hole, when only its action does so elsewhere.
 For example the appendage which holds me down is not manifest, but the action of holding me down is very much so.

 The suggestion seems plausible that most appendages are so thin they pass undetected, whereas such a supermassive object as a black hole requires an extra-thick, and therefore visible, appendage.

-But the extra width cannot be for base physical reasons, it has to be metaphysical: the FSM can size Its appenadges as He pleases and implying He cannot would be heresy.
-So why would He want to?
-Might it be a Sign given to the faithful, unarguable proof of His existence and benificence?
+But the extra width cannot be for base physical reasons, it has to be metaphysical: the FSM can size Its appenadges as It pleases and implying It cannot would be heresy.
+So why would It want to?
+Might it be a Sign given to the faithful, unarguable proof of Its existence and benificence?